EndlessCodeGroup/BukkitGradle/README.md

 description "My first Bukkit plugin with Gradle" version "0.1"

-// Wee need to add some repos
-repositories {
-    spigot()
-    // see section 'Repositories' for more info
-}

 // Let's add needed API to project dependencies {
     compileOnly bukkit()